mirumee/ariadne-website/docs/explorers.md

 from ariadne.explorer import ExplorerHttp405
 ```

-This explorer always triggers HTTP 405 "method not allowed" response from Ariadne, serving as method to disable GraphQL explorer.
+This explorer always triggers HTTP 405 "method not allowed" response from Ariadne, serving as a way to disable GraphQL explorer.

 ## Custom explorer